June Gardening Tips

 Houseplants: It’s always good to get more use out of your houseplants by moving them outside for deck parties or on your covered porch for some growing season lovin’.
 Just make sure they’re protected as the temperature keeps rising.
 During the summer, they need to be placed in the shade and given extra water.

 Harvest: Plants bearing early season fruit and vegetables like strawberries, lettuce, radishes and peas could be ready to be picked in June.
 Once produce has reached full size and the appropriate color, it should be harvested.
-You can also tell it’s time to harvest your herbs when they’re about ready to flower.
+If possible, harvest herbs before they flower for optimal flavor.

 Container plants: Have your eye on some container shrubs and trees?
 June is the perfect time to add them to your yard.
-Shrubs and trees introduced in June have an entire season to take root before winter hits.
+Shrubs and trees introduced in June have an entire season to take root before cold weather arrives.

 Root ball: It’s so convenient to be able to buy a healthy plant from a local nursery.
 When you take it home, ensure the survival of your new purchase by checking its root ball.
 If it appears to be bound tightly, take a second to loosen it up a touch.
 This way, the roots are more prepared to stretch and anchor themselves in new soil.
 Add some soil conditioner to the existing soil for added insurance.